ptyork/f_table/docs/styles.md

 From `get_table`:

 - `table_width`: set the maximum width for the entire table
-- `lazy_end`: omit the right border for compact output
+- `lazy_end`: omit the right border for more compact output
 - `separate_rows`: add a horizontal separator between rows (non-Markdown styles)

 From style classes (subclasses of `TableStyle`):

 - `cell_padding`: style-dependent spacing inside each cell
 - `min_width`: style-dependent minimum column width
+- `terminal_style`: determines whether the maximum width of a table is potentially constrained by the width of the terminal window.

 ## Customizing styles